rxu1027/Quantitative_Finance_RXU/README.md

-# Advanced_Math_for_Finance
+# Quntitative_Finance_Self_Learning

-The project is to use 1 year to review and amplify quantitative financial study, reinforcing Mathemetics for Finance, and along with the study, improving pyhton programming as well.
+The project is to  review and amplify quantitative financial study, reinforcing Mathemetics for Finance, and along with the study, improving python programming as well.

-The project are primarily follow the content of Quantitative Finance with Python by Chris Kelliher, while codes are created by myself.